jtydhr88/sd-3dmodel-loader/doc/pose_support.md

-# Body model and pose edit support
+# Body model and pose edit
 you can click **LOAD BODY MODEL** to load the embedded model to edit pose.
 ![pose.png](images/pose/pose1.png)